vircadia/vircadia-docs-sphinx/docs/source/create/entities/zone-tutorial.md

+This document is potentially slightly outdated.
+FIXME: Only mentions FBX and OBJ (check if glTF is also supported on compound shapes)

 # Tutorial: Modify a Zone Entity

 A zone entity is a 3D area where you can create custom lighting environments.
 You can define zone boundaries using shapes and customize the zone’s light properties such as its intensity, direction, and color to create different effects.